 Joining Paul on the platform, we continue to build.
 “Come up hither”.
 This is the place of our building, out storage and what we own.

 When Christ said “greater works shall you do because I go to the Father”, this is what He meant.
 Christ the Chief cornerstone had to be set in greater place, along with the foundation stones upon which we stand, we now build upon these works and fulfill Christ’s words that “greater works shall ye do”.
 Why?
 Because we have a place to do it.
-In spirit and truth with Christ “The Chief cornerstone” from whom all of the architectural angles are determined.
+In spirit and truth with Christ “The Chief cornerstone” from whom all of the architectural angles are derived.
 Come join us here because we are “the general assembly and church of the firstborn, which are written in heaven, with God the Judge of all, and the spirits of just men made perfect,

 Christ spoke to the Samaritan lady at the well and said “the time that is coming is already here when you will not in Samaria, or Jerusalem worship the Father.
 For the Father is Spirit and truth and seeketh such”.
 This is God’s Kingdom and the place of our citezineship, the affections of our hearts and the other Jerusalem.
 The real one the one on earth mimicked in a finite way.
 But God’s things are infinite.